Asha-Empire/Game-Story/README.md

 #### 2400...

-In the 2400s after lots of space outposts, a few space stations and and settlements on some dwarf planets of the asteroid belt, such as Ceres and Vesta were built, the largest **Space Hub** in the solar system, inhabited by a million people, was built near Jupiter.
+In the 2400s after lots of space outposts, a few space stations and and settlements on some dwarf planets of the asteroid belt, such as Ceres and Vesta were built, the largest **Space Hub** in the solar system named it **Copernicus Spot**, inhabited by a million people, was built near Jupiter.

 #### 2450...

 Around the year 2450, humanity dispersed to most of the solar system, established different space stations and conquered the solar system with the technologies they reached.
 However, after the dispersal of humanity in the solar system, some political problems arose and regional conflicts were experienced.

+#### 2505...

+Millions died in the nuclear attacks on Mars in 2505.
+More than a billion people died with the **Copernicus Spot** and the **Mars** attacks on Earth.

 #### 2550...